Substance Abuse Resources in Norwalk Drug Rehab, Alcohol Rehab & Detox

 Norwalk Drug & Alcohol Rehab, Detox & Treatment Resources

 Norwalk is a beautiful coastal town in the southern part of Connecticut.
 Miles of beaches along Long Island Sound attract both residents and tourists in droves during summer and the off-season.
 The city offers serenity and beauty just a short distance from the hustle and bustle of New York.
-As the sixth largest city in the state with a population of 83,000, Norwalk is a popular choice for raising families, but it’s also plagued with the same alcohol and drug abuse problems seen throughout the rest of the country.
+As the sixth largest city in the state with a population of 83,000, Norwalk is a popular choice for raising families, but it’s also plagued with the same alcohol and drug misuse problems seen throughout the rest of the country.

 Drunk driving fatalities in Connecticut are on the decline, but the rate is still among the highest in the nation.
-In 2014, 39% of traffic fatalities involved drivers who were alcohol impaired.
+In 2014, 39% of traffic fatalities involved drivers who were alcohol-impaired.
 That rate was higher than the national average of 31% and places Connecticut as the fifth highest state in the nation.

 You’re not alone in this struggle.